rubenwardy/minetest_modding_book/README.md

 I'm happy to fix the formatting of any chapters.
 It is the writing which is the hard bit, not the formatting.

-### Chapter Guidelines
+### Chapter and Writing Guide

+Grammar and such:

+* British English, except when referring common code words like `color` and `initialize`.
 * Prefer pronounless text, but `you` if you must.
 Never `we` nor `I`.
+* Titles and subheadings should be in Title Case.
+* References to code (such as function names) should be formatted as \`inline-code`.
+* Italics used for emphasis, not necessarily for technical words.
+* Full stops and correct punctionation, except for lists without full sentences.

+Formatting:

 * Do not rely on anything that isn't printable to a physical book.
 * Any links must be invisible - ie: if they're removed, then the chapter must still make sense.
 * Table of contents for each chapter with anchor links.
 * Add `your turn`s to the end of a chapter when relevant.
-* Titles and subheadings should be in Title Case.

 ### Making a Chapter